heremaps/gluecodium/doc/franca.md

         }
     }

+### Struct field: ExternalGetter/ExternalSetter

+These FDEPL properties control whether the accessor methods are used as a source of data for the given Franca struct.
+Default value is `null`, i.e. the struct field is used as a data source by the "glue layer" generated code (i.e. JNI and CBridge).
+If a non-empty values are given, the given getter and setter function are used instead.
+This property has no effect on generated code for public APIs (i.e. C++, Java, and Swift).

+**Note:** The Franca struct which contains the field should be marked with "ExternalType" property (see above).
+Both "ExternalGetter" and "ExternalSetter" properties have to be specified at the same time (or not at all).

+FIDL:

+    package example

+    typeCollection ExampleTypeCollection {
+        struct exampleStruct {
+            String exampleField
+        }
+    }

+FDEPL:

+    define GeniumExtensions for typeCollection example.ExampleTypeCollection
+    {
+        struct exampleStruct {
+            ExternalType = "example/ExampleStruct.h"
+            exampleField {
+                ExternalGetter = "get_example_field"
+                ExternalSetter = "set_example_field"
+            }
+        }
+    }

 ### Struct field: DefaultValue

 This FDEPL property controls whether a default value initializer is generated for the given